 Example of dealing with important risks: earthquakes and other disasters

-Earthquakes and other disasters were an important risk identified in FY2017, and an example of how we are working to deal with the risks facing the corporation.
-Disaster drills are being conducted at different locations with a view to putting the safety of our employees first and to restore operations promptly in the wake of a disaster.
+As an example of risk response activities, to respond to earthquakes and other disasters, which were identified as an important risk in FY2021, disaster drills are being conducted at different locations with a view to putting the safety of our employees first and to restore operations promptly in the wake of a disaster.

 Disaster drill at the Takatsuka Unit

 To respond to COVID-19, we are proactively utilizing remote work and online conferencing while also thoroughly implementing measures to prevent infections such as daily temperature-checking at the office, alcohol disinfectant for hands and fingers, wearing masks, social distancing, and workplace vaccinations.
 We are also striving to constantly determine market and supplier situations, while continuously supplying products.

 Good quality network connections are required to ensure employee peace of mind for the proactive utilization of remote work and online conferencing.
 Our group is striving to enhance its information security measures for remote work.

 Today, the use of information is an important management issue for a company’s existence and sustainable growth.
 At the same time, the importance of information security is increasing, with cyberattacks becoming more sophisticated and complex each year.